All of our Outstanding 2020 Annual Conference Presenters

 Kristopher D. White

-Kris is the Education Manager at the American Battlefield Trust.
+Kris is the senior education manager at the American Battlefield Trust.
 White is a graduate of Norwich University with an M.A. in Military History, as well as a graduate of California University of Pennsylvania with a B.A. in History.
 For nearly five years he served as a staff military historian at Fredericksburg and Spotsylvania National Military Park.
 White is the co-founder of Emerging Civil War and is also the co-creator of the Engaging the Civil War Series, which is a partnership between Southern Illinois University Press and Emerging Civil War.
-An award-winning speaker and editor, White has authored, co-authored, or edited nearly two-dozen books; and is the author and co-author of numerous history-related articles.
+An award-winning speaker and editor, White has authored, co-authored, or edited nearly two-dozen books; and he frequently leads tours in the United States and abroad.